Milo North Burn

-I was born "Milo North Burn" in San Francisco, California.
-My journey into studying suffering and its causes was sparked by an identity crisis in my teens when I came to the realization that I am gay.
-This exploration became all-consuming and led me to withdraw from society.
-I struggled to articulate this existential quest to others, except by saying that I was "following the jewel in my heart."
+Born in San Francisco, Milo's spiritual journey began during an identity crisis in his teens when he came to realize he was gay.
+This exploration became all-consuming and led him to withdraw from society.
+He struggled to articulate this existential quest to others, except by saying he was "following the jewel in my heart."
+When he encountered his first Dharma teacher, he immediately sensed that this teacher also recognized this jewel—what he later learned was the awakened heart of Bodhicitta.

 Peter Xuramitra Park